nielslute/git-intro/README.md

-# task
+# GitHub Intro
-It's a template repository for creating tasks
+THis task is an introduction into GitHub